Redlasso

+History

 Redlasso initially refused to suspend its operations after receiving a cease-and-desist letter from CBS, NBC and Fox.
 Responding to a letter from the networks demanding that Redlasso stop hosting unlicensed clips of their content, Redlasso indicated that it would not stop because it believed its activity was legally permissible.

 On July 27, 2008, NBC Universal, Inc., Fox News Network, LLC and Fox Television Stations, Inc. filed a copyright infringement suit against Redlasso in the United States District Court for the Southern District of New York.
 Notwithstanding its prior announcement that it would continue its operations and make broadcast clips available to the public, Redlasso discontinued its service two days after the networks' complaint was filed.

 On October 22, 2008, the court entered final judgment permanently enjoining Redlasso's service.

-On March 25, 2009, Fox Television Stations (FTS) and Redlasso have entered into an agreement that gives the online broadcast media center the rights to syndicate content from the group's local television news programs.
+On March 25, 2009, Fox Television Stations (FTS) and Redlasso have entered into an agreement that licenses the online broadcast media center the rights to syndicate content from the group's local television news programs.